Alf Tupper

 Alf Tupper is the protagonist of a British comic strip, The Tough of the Track (or Alf Tupper: The Tough of the Track), created by Bill Blaine (probably a pseudonym for William Blaine, head of DC Thomson comics), written by Gilbert Lawford Dalton.
-He is a working class, "hard as nails" runner, whose adventures appeared in The Rover from 1949 and then The Victor, British boys' comics from D. C. Thomson & Co.
-Ltd. His adventures appeared over almost a 40-year period, until 1992.
+He is a working class, "hard as nails" runner, whose adventures appeared in The Rover from 1949 and then The Victor British boys' comics from D. C. Thomson & Co.
+Ltd. (Some of the comic strips in The Victor were visualisations of the stories that had appeared in The Rover.)
+His adventures appeared over almost a 40-year period, until 1992.
 Many artists have written and drawn his stories, including Pete Sutherland, during his run in The Victor.

 In April 2014, Alf Tupper returned in a monthly one-page comic-strip feature in the international athletics magazine Athletics Weekly.

 Alf Tupper's storyline and character

 Whatever his job and wherever it was located, Alf was the eternal underdog.
 Regarded as a "guttersnipe" by the posh blokes from the Amateur Athletic Association, he was at his best the day after a night on late shift, lifting heavy objects and getting little sleep.
 His journey to the track (often White City) almost invariably involved falling asleep on the train and missing his stop.

 Sometimes his tardiness was caused by skullduggery of the worst kind by "stuck-up" rich boys from a university somewhere, but usually it was because he could not stop himself from rescuing people in distress or just generally being a selfless chap.
 Regardless of this, he always got there in the nick of time and, having just finished his fish and chips, went on to win the championships or even, in "end of series" stories, break the world record for the mile and utter his famous catchphrase "I ran 'em all!”